 The total dollar amounts listed on the Financial Aid Award Notification are yearly awards which are divided in equal amounts (unless specified otherwise) between the fall and spring terms.
 All financial aid (except Federal Work-Study) is credited to your student account as soon as it is determined that you have a) registered for the required number of credits and b) completed all processes and procedures as required by each financial aid program.
 Funds not needed to complete payment of the University charges will be refunded by check within the later of 14 days after the first day of the enrollment period or 14 days after the loan proceeds deposit occurs.

-The proceeds from Federal Direct Stafford Loans, Federal Perkins Loans, and Loyola Student Loans are credited to a student's account after the University receives confirmation that an electronic master promissory note for each program has been completed and signed.
+The proceeds from Federal Direct Stafford Loans and Loyola Student Loans are credited to a student's account after the University receives confirmation that an electronic master promissory note for each program has been completed and signed.
 New Federal Direct Stafford Loan borrowers must complete "Entrance Counseling" before loan proceeds can be credited.

 Students who accept loans can complete loan master promissory notes, loan entrance counseling, and truth-in-lending acknowledgement documents that are associated with each loan program by clicking here.